Buying property in Japan as an American: 2026 comprehensive guide

 Kyoto’s beauty and tourism underpin demand, especially for renovated machiya and boutique assets.
 But STR rules are the toughest in Japan.

-- The city approved a lodging-tax hike in Mar 2025 to as high as ¥10,000 per night from Mar 1, 2026 – heavier carry for STR models.
+- The city approved a lodging-tax hike to as high as ¥10,000 per night from March 1, 2026 – heavier carry for STR models.
+Kyoto’s increased lodging tax, effective March 2026, means short-term rental owners must adjust nightly rates to maintain yields.

 - For steady cash flow, target long-term tenants near transit in Nakagyo or Sakyo and skip minpaku unless fully licensed.
-If your aim is to purchase a real estate in Japan for short-let income, validate ward-level approvals first.
+If your aim is to purchase real estate in Japan for short-let income, validate ward-level approvals first.

 Ready to make Japan your next property move?